 Our climbs originate in Moshi, a coffee-producing gateway town to Mount Kilimanjaro.
 Moshi is located at the base of the mountain to its south, at approximately 3,000 feet.
-Moshi is a short 25 mile drive from Kilimanjaro International Airport (airport code: JRO).
+Moshi is a short 25-mile drive from Kilimanjaro International Airport (airport code: JRO).
 If you fly into Kilimanjaro International Airport, we can arrange for transport from the airport to the hotel.
 Transfers are available at any time, including early morning or late evening, and take about 40 minutes .to 1hrs

 KLM flies from the USA and UK to Kilimanjaro International Airport regularly.
-KLM flights typically arrival at Kilimanjaro International Airport in the evenings.
+KLM flights typically arrive at Kilimanjaro International Airport in the evenings.
 Most people choose not to take a rest day, and will begin climbing the following morning.
 But it is a good idea to take a rest day to recover from a long flight, to adapt to the new environment, and to get your things ready for the trek.
 Flights from the USA to JRO typically range from $1,500 to $3,500, depending on the season.

 We do not recommend flying into Jomo Kenyatta International Airport (airport code: NBO) in Nairobi, Kenya or Dar es Salaam International Airport (airport code: DAR) in Dar es Salaam, Tanzania.
-Although flights are cheaper than flying into Kilimanjaro International Airport, getting to Moshi from Nairobi requires an overnight stay in Nairobi, the purchase of a Kenyan visa, and a 7 to 8 hour bus ride (Riverside Shuttle) with a border crossing.
-Getting to Moshi from Dar es Salaam also typically requires an overnight stay and an 8 hour bus ride (Dar Express).
+Although flights are cheaper than flying into Kilimanjaro International Airport, getting to Moshi from Nairobi requires an overnight stay in Nairobi, the purchase of a Kenyan visa, and a 7 to 8-hour bus ride (Riverside Shuttle) with a border crossing.
+Getting to Moshi from Dar es Salaam also typically requires an overnight stay and an 8-hour bus ride (Dar Express).

 Arusha is about 50 miles west of Moshi.
 We can arrange a private vehicle for pick up and drop off in Arusha if needed.
-However taxis and shuttles are readily available between Moshi and Arusha.
-It is a 60 minute drive.
+However, taxis and shuttles are readily available between Moshi and Arusha.
+It is a 60-minute drive.

 Marangu, Machame, Lemosho, Rongai, Shira and Umbwe are the routes we choose from depending on your preferences, time and experience.
-We highly recommend Machame route for 7 days or Lemosho route for 8-9 days.
+We highly recommend the Machame route for 7 days or the Lemosho route for 8-9 days.
 Both routes allow great acclimatizing opportunities, highest chances of summit success and varied scenery of the mountain each day boosting motivation.

 What to Expect while in Tanzania

 Tanzania is a relatively peaceful yet still developing African county with a vast and wild wilderness.
-The countries natural attractions; the mountains, animals, rare cultures, beautiful beaches and exotic locations have helped develop a healthy tourism industry which thankfully allows millions of people directly and in-directly to earn a good living.
+The countries natural attractions; the mountains, animals, rare cultures, beautiful beaches, and exotic locations have helped develop a healthy tourism industry which thankfully allows millions of people directly and in-directly to earn a good living.
 However, poverty can still be seen while visiting Tanzania and it is advised to act as respectful as possible.
-Please talk to your guide about taking photographs, customs and actions that may offend while in-country.
+Please talk to your guide about taking photographs, customs, and actions that may offend while in-country.

 Tanzanian people by nature are extremely friendly and warm but bear in mind that crime does exist like in all cities around the world.
 Your leader will brief you fully on arrival regarding personal safety.
 Please do not hesitate to ask as many questions as you need.

 While traveling in Tanzania with Kuwa Huru Adventure you should expect a wonderful and memorable adventure very much out of the ordinary from your normal lifestyle.
-There will be great food, big smiles, new sights and smells, most probably dust or mud and a many stories.
+There will be great food, big smiles, new sights, and smells, most probably dust or mud and many stories.
 Get ready to have fun!